altunixon/wips/lns/altina_ln/ASP-035-Chapter_5_Uncaged_white_wolf.md

   <br/>
 "I won’t be able to see the enemy that way."<br/>
   <br/>
-"The situation has already concluded, we should be<br/>
-retreating too.
-There should be messenger soldiers behind them, so the army<br/>
+"The situation has already concluded, we should be retreating too.
+There should be messenger soldiers behind them, so the army will also withdraw."<br/>
-will also withdraw.<br/>
   <br/>
 "Just withdraw like this?"<br/>
   <br/>